 But the established tours are in communication with each other throughout the morning.
 If someone spots a whale, they will share the location with each other so that everyone has the best experience possible.
 This is definitely one of the best things to do in Puerto Escondido.

 4. Turtle Release at Playa Bacocho

 Every evening before sunset, a large group of people gathers at Vive Mar, located on Bacocho Beach.
 This organization is made up of primarily volunteers with a mission to protect the sea turtle eggs that are laid on Oaxacan shores.

 For a 100 peso donation, you are given a jicara (dried gourd bowl) with a baby sea turtle inside.
 Everyone then lines up to release their baby turtle.
 The volunteers stand nearby to throw sand at any predators (mainly birds and crabs) that show interest in the hundred or so baby sea turtles as they journey across the sand into the ocean.

-The turtle release at Playa Bacocho is one of the top things to do in Puerto Escondido.
+The turtle release in Puerto Escondido is one of the best things to do.
 The passion of the volunteers is evident as they explain a little about the different types of sea turtles in Oaxaca in English and Spanish.

 To participate, arrive at Bacocho Beach at 5 pm.
 Vive Mar is located just to the right of the main entrance to the beach.

 If you prefer a semi-private experience with more explanation about the turtles, you can book this turtle release experience which includes transport to a different beach further west with a similar organization.